abdulahshahid/Vision-Transformers-for-Brain-Tumor-Classification/main.md

    - The trained models (Random Forest and DNN) were integrated into a Streamlit interface for real-time attack detection, where users can input network parameters and receive a classification prediction.

 ---

+## Inference and Real-Time Attack Detection

+The trained models were integrated into a Streamlit-based interface for real-time network attack detection.
+Users can input network parameters into the interface, and the model will classify the type of attack based on the provided data.
+Below are examples of the interface classifying different types of attacks:

+### Example 1: DDoS Attack Classification

+### Example 2: PortScan Attack Classification

+### Example 3: Botnet Activity Detection

+---